KratosMultiphysics/CoSimIO/docs/tutorials/cpp/basic_data_exchange_with_kratos.md

 Make sure to check that `my_name` and `connect_to` are set correctly, otherwise the connection can not be established.
 This was explained in more detail in a [previous tutorial](integration_co_sim_io.md#connecting-and-disconnecting).

 Please note that the only change here is the import statement which loads the _CoSimIO_ module which comes inside the KratosMultiphysics.
-You may find this python file in [here](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/tests/co_sim_io_py_exposure_aux_files/connect_disconnect.py)
+The python file with the full script can be found [here](https://github.com/KratosMultiphysics/Kratos/blob/master/applications/CoSimulationApplication/tests/co_sim_io_py_exposure_aux_files/connect_disconnect.py)

 Then you may run your executable with python script of Kratos from your working directory: